-iSchool provides Arizona students with expanded academic options by offering online classes.
-Through the online class delivery, students from all areas of our state have access to classes.
+iSchool provides DUSD students with expanded academic options by offering online classes.
+Through the online class delivery, students from our district have access to classes.
 All iSchool classes meet the curriculum content standards that are set forth by the Arizona Department of Public Education, and all of our classes meet the recognized quality assurance standards for online learning classes.
 Students are taught by Dysart's appropriately certified teachers.
-The Student Commons is located in each of the High School Media Centers.
-Online instructors are available in the commons throughout the day for student support as well as some after school and evenings for additional support.
-Students can attend as full time online students or take various courses in addition to the courses on campus.
-The courses offered are for High School credit.
+There are instructors available in the Student Commons on each high school campus throughout the day for student support.
+Students can attend as full time online students or take various courses in addition to the courses they take on campus.
+The courses offered are for high school credit.
 Registration occurs through the counselors.
 In order to receive iSchool credit the student must receive a 60% or better on the final exam.
-The exam must be taken with a school instructor.
-All notes used must be handwritten.
+The final exam must be taken in person with an iSchool instructor.
+Students may use their handwritten notes may be used on the final exam.